Backfilling Airflow DAGs using Marquez

 In this blog post, we showed how easy it can be to automate backfilling DAGs downstream of a data quality issue using lineage metadata stored in Marquez.
 With only two steps, we were able to backfill missing daily table partitions, then automatically re-run failed DAGs downstream of the upstream DAG where the error originated.
 But, what measures can we put in place to detect low-quality data issues faster, therefore avoiding backfills altogether?
 Since Marquez collects DAG run metadata that can be viewed using the Runs API, building automated processes that periodically check DAG run states and quickly notifying teams of upstream data quality issue (or missed SLAs) in a timely fashion is just one possible preventive measure.

-We encourge you to explore Marquez's opinionated Metadata API and define your own automated process(es) for analyzing lineage metadata!
+We encourage you to explore Marquez's opinionated Metadata API and define your own automated process(es) for analyzing lineage metadata!
 If you need help or have any questions, you can always join our Slack channel or reach out to us on Twitter.